Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 7. Bottom empty Label Name: msg

-Besides the above main controls, there is a Label Control below the first Source Textbox showing examples as to how to specify Source File Path correctly.
+In addition to the main controls, there is a Label control below the first (source) text box that provides examples of how to specify the source file path correctly.

 An Image of a sample run of the FileCopy Statement is given below: